MattySplatties/Project_3/README.md

    * Bottom left represents the Labor Productivity
    * Bottom right represents the GDP Change

-1. Here are the four visualizations for Charlotte, which was one of our bottom five winning percentages.
+1. Here are the four visualizations for Charlotte, which was one of our top five winning percentages.

 ![Web capture_7-1-2024_204223_](https://github.com/MattySplatties/Project_3/assets/136475202/4a6a2d20-79fb-4041-9208-ad9cef02a274)